 - Allow to cool in the oven, with the door open for 15 minutes.

 - Be sure to cool cheesecake completely.
+Dab off any moisture off the top of the cheesecake with a paper towel.

 - Pipe or scoop meringue onto the top of cheesecake.

-- Torch the marshmallow meringue
+- Use a torch the toast the marshmallow meringue

 - Enjoy 🙂